mike-barber/csharp-priority-scheduling-tools/README.md

-# C# Job priority scheduling tools
+# Priority Scheduling Tools for C#

 This is a library to assist with scheduling of compute-bound `Task`s.
 It aims to offer the following characteristics: